Blink-182 reunite with Tom DeLonge, announce new music and world tour

 He added: “I keep writing music, and I’m open to whatever the next phase of Blink is.
 I’m hopeful for the future.
 I’m just damn glad to be here.”

 Blink 182’s most recent album, ‘Nine’, came out in 2019.
 It was the second record to feature Matt Skiba, following on from 2016’s ‘California’.
-The last Blink project to feature Tom DeLonge was the 2012 EP ‘Dogs Eating Dogs’.
+The last Blink project to include contributions from Tom DeLonge was the 2012’s ‘Dogs Eating Dogs’ EP.